gferhpc/supercomputing.tue.nl/docs/documentation/steps/data/onedrive.md

 ## Testing the OneDrive Connection (Webacces https://hpc.tue.nl)

 Login, check the "File" top menu bar option, besides a "Homedrive" there now is a "onedrive" which was configured.
-Uisng the files browser can be copie from and to the "Homedrive".
+Using the files browser can be copie from and to the "Homedrive".